madskjeldgaard/linuxutils-quark/README.md

-# linuxutils
+# LinuxUtils

-### Assorted linux based utilities

-Assorted linux based utilities
+Assorted linux based utilities and convenience functions for launching and connecting to Jack stuff automatically without leaving SuperCollider.

 ### Dependencies